Zhang Zuolin: Assassination

-In what came to be known as the Huanggutun incident, Colonel Kōmoto Daisaku, an officer of the Japanese Kwantung Army, planted a bomb along a railroad bridge, which exploded on 4 June 1928 when Zhang's train passed it.
-Mortally wounded, Zhang died a few days later.
+In what came to be known as the Huanggutun incident, Colonel Kōmoto Daisaku, an officer of the Japanese Kwantung Army, planted a bomb along a railroad bridge, which exploded in the early morning of June 4, 1928, when Zhang's train passed it.
+Mortally wounded, Zhang died a few hours later.
 At the Tokyo War Crimes Tribunal in 1946, Okada Keisuke testified that Zhang was murdered because the Kwantung Army was infuriated by his failure to stop Chiang's army, which was backed by Moscow, Tokyo's strategic rival.
 For two weeks, Zhang's death was kept secret while the scramble for power was decided.
 That is why according to an announcement issued by the Fengtian Army, he officially died on June 21, 1928.

 Zhang was succeeded, both as warlord of Manchuria and head of the now-exiled Beiyang Government, by his eldest son, Zhang Xueliang, the so-called "Young Marshal."
 The government-in-exile would not last very long since by July, Beiyang had reached an armistice with the Kuomintang; and by the end of the year, the Northeast Flag Replacement occurred, nominally reunifying China under the Kuomintang banner.